-Objective/Activity: Ensure lenders and customers have a clear understanding of programs and services to improve the authority's relationships with them.
+Objective/Activity: Ensure that lenders and customers have a clear understanding of programs and services, and the authority will have improved relationships with them.
 Market programs and address misperceptions that keep the authority from having more impact across the state.
 The approach to be used includes a marketing plan, brochure, fact sheet, one-on-one meetings with lenders across the state, attendance at events and conferences, and an improved Web site.
 One key element of this strategy involves pairing home office underwriters with community relations officers in regions across the state.